bids-apps/BrainSuite/README.md

                         JSON file that contains preprocessingspecifications.
   --rmarkdown RMARKDOWN
                         Optional.
-Executable Rmarkdown file that uses bssr forgroup analysis stage.Path to R Markdown file that contains bssr analysis commands.
+Executable Rmarkdown file that uses bssr forgroup analysis stage.
+If this argument is specified, BrainSuite BIDS-App will run this Rmarkdown instead of using the content found in modelspec.json.Path to R Markdown file that contains bssr analysis commands.
-  --singleThread        Turns on single-thread mode for SVReg.
+  --singleThread        Turns on single-thread mode for SVReg.This option can
+                        be useful when machines run into issues with the parallel processing tool from Matlab (Parpool).
   --cache CACHE         Nipype cache output folder --TR TR               Repetition time of MRI --skipBSE             Skips BSE stage when running CSE.
 Please make sure